 - Obey the laws of the Member State

-- Make taxation and national insurance payments in accordance with local laws in the same way as nationals of the Member State they have entered.
+- Make taxation and national insurance payments in accordance with local laws in the same way as nationals of the Member State

 Where do I get more information?